Work BuyerAssist 2.0

 Audit & Inventory

 Catalogued every UI element across 120+ screens.
-Identified 312 unique components that could be consolidated into 82.
+Identified 312 unique components that could be consolidated into 82 — exposing the full scale of the inconsistency problem and giving us a concrete consolidation target.

 02